(photo by James Michael Juarez)

 About

 Elisa Wouk Almino is a writer, editor, and literary translator from Portuguese who lives in Los Angeles.
-Home, belonging, language, visual art, poetry, and music are all subjects she has returned to over the years.
-She worked for seven years as an editor at Hyperallergic and is now the deputy editor of L.A.
+She is the editorial director of L.A.
 Times Image, the style and culture magazine at the newspaper.
-Back in the day, she was the book reviews editor of Words Without Borders.
-You can find her writing in Hyperallergic, the Los Angeles Times, Paris Review Daily, Literary Hub, NYR Daily, The Nation, LA Review of Books, Guernica Magazine, and other places.
+She was previously a senior editor at Hyperallergic.
+You can find her writing in the Los Angeles Times, Paris Review Daily, Hyperallergic, Literary Hub, NYR Daily, The Nation, LA Review of Books, Guernica Magazine, and other places.

-In 2020, Rizzoli published a monograph edited by Elisa on one of the earliest, overlooked American abstract artists, Alice Trumbull Mason.
-Since then, Elisa has joined the board of the Emily Mason and Alice Trumbull Mason Foundation, where she serves as the Chair of the Legacy Committee, overseeing the legacies of these two phenomenal artists.
+Elisa is the editor of Alice Trumbull Mason: Pioneer of American Abstraction (Rizzoli), a monograph on one of the earliest, overlooked American abstract artists.
+Since then, Elisa has joined the board of the Emily Mason and Alice Trumbull Mason Foundation, helping to oversee the legacies of these two phenomenal artists.

 In the past, Elisa has taught an Art & Culture Writing workshop at Catapult and an Introduction to Translation class at UCLA Extension.
-She also serves as an advisor at Uncool Artist, where she meets with students and focuses on workshopping their artist statements and bios.
+She also served as an advisor at Uncool Artist, where she met with students and focused on workshopping their artist statements and bios.

-Elisa has a master's degree in Cultural Reporting and Criticism from New York University and a bachelor's in English with a minor in art history from Barnard College.
-She is an MFA candidate at the Bennington Writing Seminars.
+Elisa has an MFA from the Bennington Writing Seminars and a master's degree in Cultural Reporting and Criticism from New York University.
+She received her bachelor's in English, with a minor in art history, from Barnard College.

 Click here if you wish to sign up for Elisa’s very occasional newsletter (no more than three or four times a year) on what she is writing, teaching, reading, and seeing in the art galleries.